snowplow-referer-parser/referer-parser/README.md

 The Python port is copyright 2012-2013 [Don Spaulding] [donspaulding] and is available under the [Apache License, Version 2.0] [apache-license].

+The Javascript port is copyright 2013 [Martin Katrenik] [mkatrenik] and is available under the [Apache License, Version 2.0] [apache-license].

 The .NET port is copyright 2013 [iPerform Software] [iperform] and is available under the [Apache License, Version 2.0] [apache-license].

 [ua-parser]: https://github.com/tobie/ua-parser